The Academy of St Francis of Assisi

-Academy of St Francis of Assisi is a coeducational joint-faith Roman Catholic and Church of England secondary school with academy status.
+Academy of St Francis of Assisi, commonly abbreviated as ASFA or SFA, and known amongst its pupils as "St Francis" or "Assisi" is a coeducational joint-faith Roman Catholic and Church of England secondary school with academy status.
 The school is located in the Fairfield area of Liverpool, England, and is named after Saint Francis of Assisi.

 Description

 The school first opened in 2005.